 Then Canberra – the mother of all mothers.
 We got the biggest warehouse we’d ever had so for the first time ever we decided not to limit the number of spots.
 Safe to say half of Canberra was at that first sale and we were working like headless chooks trying to keep up with the restocking!
 The Canberra sale was by far the biggest risk we’d ever taken and it was a huge relief that our ordering proved accurate.
 Not only that, after setting up so many thousand plants the idea of loading thousands back into racks might have just about killed us!

 Next was our first Suburban sale in Mentone, Melbourne where we grew up and to all of our surprise it became the biggest Melbourne sale we’d ever had.

 Then we were off to the Gold Coast, Geelong and Newcastle, which like Canberra, half the city popped down!

-Until next time Planty People, let’s get ready to Rumble!!
+Until next time Planty Peeps, let’s get ready to Rumble!